 The hotel itself was built in the late 19th centery and must have evolved gradually up until the late 1960’s or even early 1970’s.
 Since then everything was kind of locked down and no new impulses came in.
 I almost looked for a black&white TV set in the room, but there was no TV at all.
 It’s absolutely amazing.
 A memory to keep for years.
 We loved it.
 Food was good and wholesome, not very good or exciting in any way.”

 On this road trip to Vøringsfossen and Hardanger, we set out early the next morning for a long drive westwards.
 We aimed for the Hardanger Fjord and then south to Stavanger.
 I will only make a few notes here.

 - The national road Rv7 is one of the most important east-west connections in the country.
 Driving along the fjord you wouldn’t know.
 It is narrow and we even came up behind a circus on the move.
 Those vehicles were almost impossible to pass.

 - We went on the northern side of the broad Hardanger fjord.
 The views to the south are astonishing and we could actually see Norway’s second largest glacier on the other side.
 On our side the villages and hamlets along the fjord were extremely picturesque.

 - In Norheimsund we made a stop at the very interesting centre for preservation of old vessels and maritime technology.

 This video sums up much of this day:

 There are many more relevant articles on this website.
 Read my introduction to Western Norway, the fjord country.
 These posts all have videos describing them in more detail.
-The videos are collected in a Norway playlist on my YouTube channel.
+Find the videos in the Norway playlist on my YouTube channel.